djangonauts/django-hstore/doc/index.rst

   see `Django Ticket #22297 <https://code.djangoproject.com/ticket/22297>`_ for more details on this issue.
   This issue is specific to Django 1.6 and below.

-[WARNING]
-====
-Due to hstore being a postgresql extension and not a native type, its oid is different on each database, which causes strange behavior with type conversions (see more on `this issue <https://github.com/djangonauts/django-hstore/pull/35>`_) if hstore extension is installed individually in each database.
+.. warning:: Due to hstore being a postgresql extension and not a native type, its oid is different on each database, which causes
+    strange behavior with type conversions (see more on `this issue <https://github.com/djangonauts/django-hstore/pull/35>`_) if hstore extension is installed individually in each database.

     To avoid this strange behavior you have two options:

     - Install hstore on *template1* postgresql template database and recreate all databases/templates from it, which allows all database to have the same oid for the hstore type (this is the recommended way).
     - Disable global registering setting `DJANGO_HSTORE_ADAPTER_REGISTRATION` by setting it to `connection` in your settings.
 This can have a performance impact because it registers the hstore extension for each new connection created (if you are using django 1.6, persistent connections - or any other connection pool - will help to reduce this impact).
-====

 Project Maturity